fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 - Installation logs for TMA MSI are stored here: *AppData\Local\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\Logs \tma_addin_msi.txt*

 >[!Note]
->In Windows Server or Windows 10/11 Multiuser environments, installation of MicrosoftTeamsMeetingAddinInstaller.msi can fail with the error *"Installation success or error status: 1625."*.
+>In non-persistent environments (e.g Windows Server or Windows 10/11 Single or Multiuser), installation of MicrosoftTeamsMeetingAddinInstaller.msi can fail with the error *"Installation success or error status: 1625."*.

 This error is caused by GPOs affecting Windows Installer, and includes [**DisableUserInstalls**](/windows/win32/msi/disableuserinstalls), [**DisableMSI**](/windows/win32/msi/disablemsi), or AppLocker policies based on Publisher rule conditions, or a RuleCollection for MSI installs.
 In this case you must create an exception such as:

 - FilePathCondition Path="%PROGRAMFILES%\WINDOWSAPPS\*\MICROSOFTTEAMSMEETINGADDININSTALLER.MSI"

+#### Deployment method for non-persistent environments where Teams auto-update is disabled

-**Workaround:**  You can install the MSI that is located in the new Teams installation directory from an Admin Command prompt using:
+You can install the MSI that is located in the new Teams installation directory from an Admin Command prompt using:

 ```powershell